softwaresaved/smp-service/DMPonlineDeployUseReview.md

 ## Assessing impact

-How do you collect your impact data?
-Harvesting the number of organisations, users, plans from the DMPonline database?
+How is impact data collected for DMPonline?
+Is this from harvesting the number of organisations, users, plans from the DMPonline database?

 What about impact data from third-party deployers e.g. University of Alberta DMP Builder and Consorcio Madrono PGDOnline?